zaidmohd/azure_arc/docs/azure_stack_hci/hcibox/_index.md

 ![Deployment flow diagram for Bicep-based deployments](./deployment_flow.png)

 HCIBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
-The previous diagrams provide an overview of the deployment flow.
+The previous diagram provides an overview of the deployment flow.
 A high-level summary of the deployment is:

-- User deploys the primary ARM template (_azuredeploy.json_), Bicep file (_main.bicep_), or Terraform plan (_main.tf_).
-These objects contain several nested objects that will run simultaneously.
+- User deploys the primary Bicep file (_main.bicep_).
+This file contains several nested objects that will run simultaneously.
-  - ClientVM ARM template/plan - deploys the HCIBox-Client VM.
-This is the Hyper-V host VM where all user interactions with the environment are made from.
+  - Host template - deploys the HCIBox-Client VM.
+This is the Hyper-V host VM that uses nested virtualization to host the complete HCIBox infrastructure.
+Once the Bicep template finishes deploying, the user remotes into this client using RDP to start the second step of the deployment.
+  - Network template - deploys the network artifacts required for the solution
-  - Storage account template/plan - used for staging files in automation scripts
+  - Storage account template - used for staging files in automation scripts and as the cloud witness for the HCI cluster
-  - Management artifacts template/plan - deploys Azure Log Analytics workspace and solutions and Azure Policy artifacts
+  - Management artifacts template - deploys Azure Log Analytics workspace and solutions and Azure Policy artifacts
-- User remotes into Client Windows VM, which automatically kicks off multiple scripts that:
+- User remotes into HCIBox-Client VM, which automatically kicks off a PowerShell script that:
-  - Deploy and configure five (5) nested virtual machines in Hyper-V
+  - Deploys and configure three (3) nested virtual machines in Hyper-V
-    - Windows Server 2022 VM - onboarded as Azure Arc-enabled server
+    - Two (2) Azure Stack HCI virtual nodes
-    - Windows Server 2019 VM - onboarded as Azure Arc-enabled server
+    - One (1) Windows Server 2019 virtual machine
-    - Windows VM running SQL Server - onboarded as Azure Arc-enabled SQL Server (as well as Azure Arc-enabled server)
-    - Ubuntu VM - onboarded as Azure Arc-enabled server
-    - CentOS VM - onboarded as Azure Arc-enabled server
-  - Deploy an Azure Monitor workbook that provides example reports and metrics for monitoring ArcBox components
+  - Configures the necessary virtualization and networking infrastructure on the Hyper-V host to support the HCI cluster.
+  - Deploys an Active Directory domain controller, a Windows Admin Center server in gateway mode, and a Remote Access Server acting as a BGP router
+  - Registers the HCI Cluster with Azure
+  - Deploys AKS-HCI and a target AKS cluster
+  - Deploys Arc Resource Bridge and gallery VM images

 ## Prerequisites

-- [Install or update Azure CLI to version 2.36.0 and above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
+- [Install or update Azure CLI to version 2.40.0 and above](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest).
 Use the below command to check your current installed version.

   ```shell
   az --version